zetalex/DPB2_App/README.md

 ## Structure of the HKK

-Hyper-Kamiokande is a neutrino observatory project still under construction (estimated to start operation in 2027), which takes place in the Kamioka mines in Japan replacing the Super-Kamiokande.
+Hyper-Kamiokande is a neutrino detector project still under construction (estimated to start operation in 2027), which takes place in the Kamioka mines in Japan replacing the Super-Kamiokande.
 Although the project is based in Japan, it involves research institutes from 22 different countries.
 The aim of the project is to search for anti-neutrinos coming from supernovas, proton decays and detect neutrinos from natural sources such as the Earth, the atmosphere, the Sun and the cosmos, as well as to study neutrino oscillations from the neutrino beam of the artificial accelerator.

-Hyper-Kamiokande is planned to be the world's largest neutrino observatory, surpassing its predecessor Super-Kamiokande, which is 71 metres high and 68 metres in diameter.
-The observatory, filled with ultrapure water, will have about 40,000 photomultiplier tubes as detectors inside the observatory and 10,000 detectors outside the observatory.
+Hyper-Kamiokande is planned to be the world's largest neutrino detector, surpassing its predecessor Super-Kamiokande, which is 71 metres high and 68 metres in diameter.
+The detector, filled with ultrapure water, will have about 40,000 photomultiplier tubes as detectors inside the detector and 10,000 detectors outside the detector.
 Although HKK is bigger than SKK, by including almost 4 times the number of PMTs of its predecessor, HKK achieves a 40% photo-cathode coverage, the same as SKK.

 ![HKK water tank concept sketch](/DBP2_App/doc/figures/HK-Sketch.png)